DigitecGalaxus/thinclient-base/README.md

 The thin client gets a unique and recognizable hostname from the `hostname-changer.sh` script.
 The Hostname is set to `tc-{MACAddressCharacters}`.

-### Network

-The changes in the networks are small and only for aesthetics.
-When not applying the settings in the configuration, on runtime of the client, we get a message that no network adapter is connected (while it is working and connected).

 ### Restart

 A trigger is implemented for an automatic restart for the thin client.
 This should ensure, that a clean boot is done after a while and start freshly with an up-to-date system.
 The default such that the system reboots after one month during the night.